syncfusion-content/maui-docs/MAUI/Rotator/Migration.md

 # Migrating from Xamarin Carousel View to .NET MAUI Carousel View

-To migrate easier from [Xamarin SfRotator](link) to [.NET MAUI SfRotator](link), we kept all the APIs from Xamarin SfCarousel in MAUI SfCarousel.
+To migrate easily from `Xamarin SfRotator` to `.NET MAUI SfRotator`, we kept all the APIs from Xamarin SfCarousel in MAUI SfCarousel.
 We have renamed the namespace as follows.

 ## Namespaces